What is infrared light?

 Infrared light is the reason why we feel warm when the sun is shining in the middle of a wintery day.
 Conventional wisdom would suggest that if the air temperature were freezing, then you too would feel cold.
 However the infrared waves emitted by the sun travel unimpeded through space, and warm any object they hit, including your body.

 Infrared is a form of electromagnetic radiation that sits just beyond the red end of the visible light range of the electromagnetic spectrum.
-We often hear the word radiation and then automatically associate it with being harmful, but in fact, radiation is just a process of energy emission.
+We often hear the word radiation and automatically associate it with being harmful, but in fact, radiation is just a process of energy emission.
 Just like visible light radiation, infrared radiation is 100% safe and even our own bodies emit infrared radiation (which is what allows search and rescue helicopters to find lost travellers at night for example).

 Conventional space heating in homes

 When the radiator warms up, it heats the air directly around it, which then expands and rises.
 As the hot air rises, it creates a vacuum behind it, which pulls colder air into contact with the radiator, causing it to heat up.
-As the hot air begins to cool down it drops down back to the floor level.
+As the hot air begins to cool down it drops down back to floor level.
 This cold air gets heated again and this process keeps repeating itself – this is known as convection heating.

 Infrared heaters in the home